Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Conclusion

 \section{Conclusion}

 This paper proposes \sys, an efficient \topk and \topp truncation algorithm for GPUs that reduces the memory overhead of conventional sorting-based methods.
-Building on the pivot-based selection strategy of RTopk, our method supports both \topk and \topp while preserving precise output semantics of both algorithms.
-We provide a full Triton implementation of \sys and evaluate it against state-of-the-art \topk and \topp kernels, and show that \sys achieves up to $2\times$ higher throughput while producing identical outputs to sorting-based algorithms, providing a high-performance \topk and \topp solution for LLM decoding.
+Building on the pivot-based selection strategy of R\topk, our method supports both \topk and \topp while preserving precise output semantics of both algorithms.
+We implement \sys in Triton and evaluate it against state-of-the-art baselines, and show that \sys achieves up to $2\times$ higher throughput while producing identical outputs to those of sorting-based algorithms, providing a high-performance solution for LLM decoding.